 In general, the Council develops and adopts City policies governing operations that are proposed by the Mayor.
 The Council establishes goals and priorities that provide framework for the City budget, contracts and expenditures.
 They adopt personnel policies but do not oversee City employees.

-The Wenatchee City Council meets on the second and fourth Thursdays of every month at 5:15pm in the Council Chambers, located at City Hall at 129 South Chelan Avenue, Wenatchee.
+The Wenatchee City Council meets on the second and fourth Thursdays of every month at 5:15pm in the Council Chambers, located at City Hall at 301 Yakima Street, 3rd Floor, Wenatchee.
 Work sessions for the City Council are held on the first and third Thursdays of each month, as needed.

 The City Council takes action on items presented at regularly scheduled or special meetings.
 A public hearing may be scheduled as part of a regular or special Council meeting to allow members to hear background information or reports on a particular topic, receive public input and explore legal requirements.
 Council work sessions are scheduled to allow members to study an issue before taking action.